AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 The regular expression to use to select valid files.

 #### Example configuration entry
-The following is an example of teh configuration of a single entry for a system.
+The following is an example of the configuration of a single entry for a system.
 These objects should be enclosed in an array.
 Again see the example file for how this should look all together.

        {
             "name" : "dreamcast",
             "execution" : "\"C:\\Users\\andyn\\AppData\\Roaming\\RetroArch\\retroarch.exe\" -f -L \"C:\\Users\\andyn\\AppData\\Roaming\\RetroArch\\cores\\flycast_libretro.dll\" \"%ROM_RAW%\"",